Martial law in Trondheim: Extrajudicial executions

-From Trondheim, attorney Otto Skirstad, theater director Henry Gleditsch, editor Harald Langhelle, merchant Hirsch Komissar, engineer Hans Konrad Ekornes, bank president Gunnar Sandberg Birch, captain Finn Berg, and shipowner Per Tangen Lykke; attorney Bull Aakran from Røros, and construction leader Peder Eggen from Klæbu.
+From Trondheim, attorney Otto Skirstad, theater director Henry Gleditsch, editor Harald Langhelle, merchant Hirsch Komissar, engineer Hans Konrad Ekornes, bank president Gunnar Sandberg Birch, captain Finn Berg, and shipowner Per Tangen Lykke; attorney Bull Aakran from Røros Municipality, and construction leader Peder Eggen from Klæbu Municipality.

 Eight of these were still held at the Gestapo headquarters in Misjonshotellet one block from the square and heard the announcement of their deaths.
 These eight were later taken by car to Falstad concentration camp, where they were joined by the remaining two for the short drive to Falstadskogen.
 They were bound, blindfolded, and placed two and two in front of a mass grave that had been dug that day.
 They were shot at short range by a firing squad of ten.

 Terboven also convened a tribunal in Falstad to try individuals "hostile to the state" on October 7.
 Chaired by Gerhard Flesch, this tribunal condemned 15 from the municipality of Grane to death, and these were shot the following morning.
 An additional 9 were condemned on October 8 and executed October 9, bringing the total number of extrajudicial executions to 34.